codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 If you see "Congrats!
 You saved your first object", then Parse is setup successfully.
 If not, review the steps above to get Parse setup.

-If needed in your application, you might also want to [setup push notifications](https://www.parse.com/apps/quickstart#parse_push/android/existing) through Parse as well at this time.
+If needed in your application, you might also want to [[setup push notifications|Push-Notifications-Setup-for-Parse]] through Parse as well at this time.

 ## Working with Users